 The Rest Garden is dominated by the series of raised vaults which were designed by Amon Henry Wilds as a part of his initial layout.
 The inscriptions were recorded by the council in the late 1940’s as part of the … Continue reading

-Posted in Doctor, Missing Monuments, Rest Garden, Royal connection
+Posted in Doctor, Missing Monuments, Rest Garden, Royal connection, St Nicholas

 Henry Smithers: Our most recent deceased.